 Your credit history and score are not going to change overnight.
-The largest part of your score depends on years of making payments on-time.
+The most significant part of your score depends on years of making payments on time.
 That’s a problem if you have bad credit or even if you have no credit history at all.

 Any book that promises to help repair your credit faster is just plain wrong.

-It’s true you can increase your credit score within a few months but only by a few dozen points.
-For real credit repair, I’m talking about increasing your credit score a hundred points or more, it’s going to take longer.
+You can increase your credit score within a few months but only by a few dozen points.
+For substantial credit repair, I’m talking about improving your credit score by a hundred points or more.
+It will take longer.

-If you have no credit history at all, good or bad, then it can take as little as 18 months to build a 700 FICO.
+If you have no credit history, good or bad, it can take as little as 18 months to build a 700 FICO.
 Open a couple of credit accounts and use them regularly but make sure you pay the balance each month.
 All you need to do here is build a credit history.

-If you’ve ruined your credit like I did then it might take a little longer, between 24- to 36-months to get your score above 700 FICO.
+If you’ve ruined your credit as I did, it might take a little longer, between 24- to 36 months to get your score above 700 FICO.

 - Consolidate your debt to pay off high-rate credit cards

-- Start building good credit history by making on-time payments on your personal loan
+- Start building a good credit history by making on-time payments on your personal loan

 - Clean up your credit report by removing bad marks